mieweb/docs/content/functions/encounters/encounter-plan-section-medications.md

 When the name of the medication has been entered, use the **tab** key on the keyboard and it open additional fields to enter the form, sig, duration, quantity, # of refills, etc. for this medication you are prescribing for the patient.
 Your cursor will advance to each field as you hit the *tab* key on your keyboard.

 Once you've selected the medication to prescribe for the patient, use the tab key to open up the medication fields to fill out for the prescription.
 Under the **med** name you select to prescribe is an icon.
 This is the drug info icon.
-If you click the (*i)* it will open the drug guide for this specific drug.
+If you click the (*i)* it will open the detailed drug information for this specific drug.

 ![](./encounter-plan-section-medications.assets/f2029c4f26713f2b429f3b4a8d19dbca.png)